 - Sprinkle 2 tsp Diamond Crystal kosher salt over 4 fillets sablefish (gindara) and set it aside for 30 minutes.
 The salt will draw out excess moisture and reduce the fish‘s odor.

 - Meanwhile, make the marinade.
 In a bowl, add 6 Tbsp Saikyo miso (Kyoto-style white miso), 3 Tbsp mirin, and 3 Tbsp sake for the traditional recipe.
-(Optional: If you are making the optional recipe using 6 Tbsp white miso, add 1 Tbsp sugar.)
+(Optional: If you are using 6 Tbsp white miso, add 1 Tbsp sugar.)
 Tip: While in some recipes we can replace sake with water, it‘s not a suitable substitute in this recipe due to the longer marination time required.

 - Mix it all together and pour the marinade into a flat-bottomed airtight container.